Approximate Inverse Reinforcement Learning from Vision-based Imitation Learning: BACKGROUND

 Most of the \ac{IRL} work in the literature requires one more pipeline of training to figure out the mapping between the input trajectories and the reward function.
-For example, \citet{Babes2011IRL} introduced maximum likelihood approach to \ac{IRL} while the maximum entropy approach was introduced in \cite{Kuderer2015ICRA} to find a generative model that yields trajectories that are similar to the expert's.
+For example, \cite{Babes2011IRL} introduced maximum likelihood approach to \ac{IRL} while the maximum entropy approach was introduced in \cite{Kuderer2015ICRA} to find a generative model that yields trajectories that are similar to the expert's.
 They find a weighted distribution of reward basis functions in an iterative way.
 This step still requires some hand-tuning; for example, picking proper basis functions to form the distribution.

-However, in our work, we do not need any new design of basis functions because we learn a policy \acl{E2E} and can get an approximate $\hat{R}$ for `free', i.e. without any hand-tuning.
-Since optimal controllers can be considered as a form of model-based \ac{RL}, this $\hat{R}$ can then be used as the cost function that our \ac{MPC} controller optimizes with respect to.
+However, in our work, we do not need any new design of basis functions because we learn a policy \acl{E2E} and can get an approximate the reward function for `free', i.e. without any hand-tuning.
+Since optimal controllers can be considered as a form of model-based \ac{RL}, the negative of this reward function can then be used as the cost function that our \ac{MPC} controller optimizes with respect to.